 - Measure out 1 tablespoon of butter dough and make 25 balls with the dough

-- Roll the ball in the nonpareil sprinkles and place on a parchment-lined baking sheet.
+- Pour the sprinkles into a medium-sized bowl and mix the colors together and Immediately roll the ball in the nonpareils then place on a parchment-lined baking sheet.